polyipseity/obsidian-terminal/README.md

 	- Includes
 		- Find in terminal
 		- Restart terminal
+		- Edit terminal
 		- Save terminal history as file
 	- Available by
 		- Right-click on terminal tab header
+		- Right-click on `More options` button

 ## Installation